 Here you will find people dressed in period costumes providing visitors with demonstrations in the homes and shops around the Burnaby Heritage Village.

-Visitors to the Burnaby Heritage Museum are also able to take a ride on the 1912 restored Burnaby Village Carousel.
+Visitors to the Burnaby Heritage Museum can also take a ride on the 1912 restored Burnaby Village Carousel.

 6. Skiing at Cypress Mountain